-It’s one of the most spiritual and empowering adventures you can ever embark on.
+Hiking Mount Sinai is one of the most spiritual and empowering adventures you can ever embark on.
 Once you reach the summit and marvel at the mountainous, vast desert as you watch the sunrise from within the clouds, you’ll reach an indescribable state of euphoria that you’ll remember forever.
 And if you decide to do this in winter, you might be lucky enough to witness snow.
 Yes, Saint Catherine is the only place in Egypt where it snows!

 7. Hiking the Congo Nile Trail in Rwanda

 On the far western edge of Rwanda, snaking along the green shore of gorgeous blue Lake Kivu, lies a unique adventure for outdoorsy travelers: the Congo Nile Trail.
 Stretching roughly 120km from Gisenyi to Kibuye, this patchwork route of local trails and dirt roads can be walked in 4-5 days, with nights spent camping or sleeping in small guesthouses.

 Along the way you’ll pass through villages and farmland, never far from a curious group of kids or an enthusiastic “helloooo” shouted from a grove of banana trees.
 The trail is safe and well enough developed for hiking independently (I hiked it solo) but still adventurous enough to be interesting.